1zc/Player-Paint/README.md

 * `sm_paintoptions` will open the options menu, which can be used to access options to change paint colour and size.
 * `sm_paintcolour` (or `sm_paintcolor`) will directly open the paint colour settings menu.
 * `sm_paintsize` will directly open the paint size settings menu.
-* `sm_clearpaint` will tell you how to clear decals, since I couldn't figure out how to make the plugin force clear decals for the player.
-Unlucky!
+* `sm_clearpaint` will tell you how to clear decals, since I couldn't figure out how to make the plugin force clear decals for the player. :P

 This plugin uses clientprefs to store settings, so player's paint settings are remembered when they join the server.

-Players have a choice between 14 colours, and 3 sizes!
+Players can choose from 14 colours and 3 size options!
 ![](https://infra.s-ul.eu/xc7Q48Ki)

 ## Installation: